-From the very first page of Rochelle Wisoff-Fields’s novel Please Say Kaddish for Me, I was swept up in Havah Cohen’s story.
+From the first page of Rochelle Wisoff-Fields’s novel Please Say Kaddish for Me, I was swept up in Havah Cohen’s story.
 I was spellbound, so much so, I didn’t want to put this book down.
 The book is simultaneously driven by character and events at a quick pace, divided into four parts.
 The year is 1899 in Czarist Russia, a time marked by Jewish pogroms in which entire families are randomly massacred.

-The book begins with a horrible tragedy of Havah Cohen, our main heroine, and the slaughter of her family in the middle of the night.
-When we meet her, Havah is driven from her home, shocked and grief-stricken, and wanders barefoot, reciting the Hebrew prayer of Kaddish, a prayer for the living for the dead and for the bereft.
+The book begins with the horrible tragedy of Havah Cohen, our main heroine, and the slaughter of her family in the middle of the night.
+When we meet her, Havah is driven from her home, shocked and grief-stricken, and wanders barefoot, reciting the Hebrew prayer of Kaddish, a prayer for the living for the dead and the bereft.

 This story is also about the love of family and of community, and how this love transcends the horrible acts inflicted upon them.
 There are many characters in Ms. Wisoff-Fields’s story, but I was never overwhelmed, but rather carried along, almost as an eavesdropper, but just as easily a participant, for it is hard not to get wrapped up in the anguish of this community and the depth of their suffering.
-Her descriptions of the horror of these brutal acts are gruesome, vivid and difficult to read, I believe as they should be.
+Her descriptions of the horror of these brutal acts are gruesome, vivid, and difficult to read, I believe as they should be.

 Please note this story is the first part of a trilogy.
-Her sequel From Silt and Ashes is also just recently published and available.
+Her sequel, From Silt and Ashes, is also just recently published and available.